statsplotly package

 Removes titles and ticks of linked axes in a subplot grid.

-tidy_subplots(title: str | None = None, no_legend: bool = False, row_titles: list[str] | None = None, col_titles: list[str] | None = None) SubplotGridFormatter
+tidy_subplots(title: str | None = None, no_legend: bool = False, row_titles: Sequence[str] | None = None, col_titles: Sequence[str] | None = None) SubplotGridFormatter

 Tidy a subplot grid by removing redundant axis titles and optionally adding annotations.